The Career Services Office offers students and graduates a variety of services, including the following:

 Gangs and Gang-Like Activities

-Tri-County Technical College strictly prohibits the presence of gangs and gang-like activities that place the College population at risk.
-A “gang” as used in this policy shall mean two or more individuals (students or others) whose purposes include disruption of the learning environment and/or involvement in criminal acts.
-“Gang-like” activity shall mean actions that are intended to simulate or manifest gang affiliations, even if the individual performing such actions is not part of a gang.
+Tri-County Technical College strictly prohibits the presence of gangs and gang-like activities that place the school population at risk.
+A “gang” (as referenced below) is defined as two or more individuals (students or others) whose purposes include disruption of the learning environment and/or involvement in criminal acts.
+“Gang-like” activities shall mean actions intended to simulate or manifest gang affiliations, even if the individual is not part of a gang.
+The College seeks to deter the existence of gangs and gang-like activities by prohibiting the following on its premises.

 Tri-County Technical College Student Identification Cards are mandatory and are required to access the following services: checking out books in the library, using the computer labs, and using financial aid in the Campus Store.
 Student IDs are valid for one academic year and are available to all students through the Campus Safety Office at the beginning of each term.
 The initial card is free of charge.
 Replacement cards will cost $5 each.
 Prior to each term, Campus Safety will publish the dates, location, and requirements for obtaining student identification cards.
 Campus Safety is located in Pickens Hall, room 138, on the Pendleton Campus.
 Student ID cards must be presented to Campus Safety officers upon request.